kami-nashi/atucs/README.md

 # atucs
 All Things UCS

+** Please Ensure You've Installed The UCSM Python SDK **

+Copy ucs.cfg.example either to ucs.cfg in the local dir or to ~/.config/ucs.cfg

-Scripts for various things that are routinely done in the slow GUI
+Scripts for various things that are routinely done in the GUI

-Collecting Faults
+atucs_faults
+Collects faults

+atucs_backup
+Export or Import UCSM Configs via XML

 Opening KVM